projectcalico/calico/master/usage/configuration/ip-in-ip.md

 EOF
 ```

-> **NOTE**
->
-> The `cross-subnet` mode option requires each Calico node to be configured
+> **Note**: The `cross-subnet` mode option requires each Calico node to be configured
 > with the IP address and subnet of the host.
 However, the subnet configuration
 > was only introduced in Calico v2.1.
 If any nodes in your deployment were originally
-> created with an older version of Calico, or if you if you are unsure whether
+> created with an older version of Calico, or if you are unsure whether
 > your deployment is configured correctly, follow the steps in
-> [Upgrading from pre-v2.1](#upgrading-from-pre-v21) before enabling "cross-subnet" IPIP.
+> [Upgrading from pre-v2.1](#upgrading-from-pre-v21) before enabling `cross-subnet` IPIP.
+>
+{: .alert .alert-info}

 #### Upgrading from pre-v2.1